 Curiosity and wonder draw me into experimenting with art, music, and science.
 One of my favourite questions is, "What if... ?

-Translating between art and science and across various art forms can open our eyes to unexplored concepts.
-In my creative practice I use ideas from one discipline to inspire new ways of thinking in others.
+In my creative practice I use ideas from one discipline to inspire new ways of thinking in others and to discover unexplored concepts.
 It has given me a better understanding of what and how we communicate through the Arts, and a sense of how vital they are for our well-being.
 Moreover, finding fresh tools for artistic expression always sets my imagination on fire.

 My days are like an ever-changing patchwork quilt.
 With no predictable pattern, I flit between thinking, writing, and designing to drawing, painting, and making digital images to playing piano and composing music.